Reporting and Writing Basics

 - Check for balance and legal dangers.
 Is the story balanced and fair?
 Does the story cast a slur on the good name of an individual, company or organization?
 If so it could be libelous and you may need to mark it ATTENTION EDITOR to get senior editors to review it.

 - Use a second pair of eyes: Ask a colleague to read the story carefully to ensure that it is adequately sourced, accurate and fair, and written as concisely as possible.
 Your colleague must be critical.
 Most errors or problems can be caught in the bureau.

 - Involve your bureau chief or an editor in charge in problem stories: Problematic stories should be copy edited by a senior reporter, bureau chief or editor in charge.

 - Don't "file and flee."
 Remain available to handle queries from the desk.
 If you must leave the bureau before your story is handled, make sure to provide a contact phone number.

-- If you plan to advance a story, file a skedline.
-Try to send sidebars, Updates etc. to same filing desk as original story - this helps improve coordination.
+- If you plan to advance a story, file a skedline to the GLOBAL SCHEDULES basket in Lynx Editor.
+Try to send sidebars, Updates etc. to same editing desk as original story - this helps improve coordination.

 Filing to Desk